932554/Multi-Roblox/README.md

-# Multiple Roblox Clients
+# Multi-Roblox
-C++ multi-threading utility for ROBLOX.
+C++ multi-threading utility for Roblox which allows you to open unlimited Roblox instances.

 # Usage
 Using this is easy.

-1. Close any current ROBLOX instances.
+1. Close any current Roblox instances.

 2. Run "Multi-Roblox".